the-mold/adelante/interview/programming-paradigms.md

 5. Function compositions.
 When many simple functions are combined in a larger function.
 6. It is declarative.

-## Object oriented programming - using objects to model real world things that we want to represent
+## Object-oriented programming - using objects to model real world things that we want to represent
 inside our programs, and/or provide a simple way to access functionality that would otherwise be hard or impossible to make use of.
 It emphasizes concepts such as classes, inheritance, polymorphism, and encapsulation.
 OOP promotes modularity, code reuse, and modeling real-world entities as